-The Code Moderator (Jing Ping will take care of YAML, Balazs will take care of YANG according to email from VC of SA5) is responsible for taking care of overall code check, (e.g. merged all CRs in a integration test branch and make sure there’s no compilation error on the merged code), especially conflict check, before the SA plenary.
-In case of error being found during the checking process, the code moderator or corresponding contribution author (depends on the error type, complexity, and severity) shall provide contributions to SA plenary for the error correction.
-This check needs to be done after each SA5 meeting, if errors => correction to SA Plenary.
+The Code Moderator, with appropriate assistance from the relevant Contribution authors, is responsible for taking care of overall code checking, (e.g. merged all CRs in a integration test branch and make sure there’s no compilation error on the merged code), especially conflict checking, before the SA plenary.
+In case of errors being found during the checking process, the code moderator or corresponding contribution author (depends on the error type, complexity, and severity) shall provide contributions to SA plenary for the error correction.
+This check needs to be done after each SA5 meeting. if errors => correction to SA Plenary.

-Note: conflicts in code must be resolved before the CR approval at the SA plenary... otherwise all conflicting CRs cannot be implements.
+Note: conflicts in code must be resolved before the CR approval at the SA plenary... otherwise all conflicting CRs must bewithdrawn/not pursued.

-Phase 3: Agreement of the contributions, after the SA meeting
+Step 3: Agreement of the contributions, after the SA meeting

-Once the changes are confirmed by SA, Code Master (MCC) merges the agreed contributions into corresponding specifications after each SA meeting.
-The code Moderator extracts the final content from the TS and copies the to code file, then creates branch in ETSI forge and commits the code in the branch, If the code is validated, Code Moderator submits the merge request to Code Master.
+Once the CRs are approved by the SA plenary, Code Master (MCC) implements the approved CRs into corresponding TSs after each SA meeting.
+The Code Moderator extracts the final stage3 content from the TS and copies it to the code file, then creates a branch in 3GPP Forge and commits the code in the branch.
+If the code is validated, Code Moderator submits the merge request to the Code Master.

-In case of errors, this can be corrected by the code moderator in the Source code in ETSI FORGE.
-The code moderator could evaluate whether this correction can be incorporated in the TS with a new TS iteration (z) of the version Vx.y.z to be created by MCC, or whether a CR is needed to the next SA5 to correct the TS (in which case it is needed to indicate somewhere there is a mismatch between the source code in ETSI FORGE and the TS, or alternatively we live with a wrong source code) .
+In case of errors, this can be corrected by the Code Moderator in the source code in 3GPP Forge.
+The Code Moderator could evaluate whether this correction can be incorporated in the TS with a new TS iteration (z) of the version Vx.y.z to be created by MCC, or whether a CR is needed to the next SA5 meeting to correct the TS (in which case it is needed to indicate somewhere that there is a mismatch between the source code in 3GPP Forge and the TS, or alternatively we live with a wrong source code) .

 Code Master takes care of the merge requests, ensures that commits are squashed, and the original branch deleted.

-Please endorse process proposed above, including phase 1, 2 3, for NRM related CRs, especially for stage 3 code of 28.541.